In a world where more and more of us are stuck behind screens, the world of outside sales can feel like a breath of fresh air (literally).

 - Doesn’t deliver actionable information: Field salespeople need to quickly understand not only where leads are but why they’re the best leads for them.
 If it’s not pulling in live data that communicates which are more likely to close, it makes strategy course-correction harder.

 So of the few outside sales CRMs out there, what kind of functionality can tell you whether or not it’s going to deliver on your needs out in the field?
-The following questions can help you consider your needs before taking the leap.
+The following questions can help you find the best CRM for outside sales:

 Is it mobile optimized?